abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

     }

 ````
-This code is repetitive, tedious to write.
-It violates DRY principles, makes your code very complex and reduces readability.
-Instead of using this approach, you can use the automapper which does the matching automatically.
-Here is a better code:
+As can be seen here, it's repetitive and tedious to manually map an object to another similar object.
+Also, it violates the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), makes your code more complicated and reduces readability.
+Instead of manually mapping objects, you can use the  [AutoMapper](https://automapper.org/) library to automatically map two objects' properties:

 ````csharp